Transparency is important to us — get the .

 Lean on your agent to help you make an offer that’s attractive to the seller but doesn’t break your heart or your savings account.
 They’ll also help you decide if you should negotiate for anything special.

-Maybe it’s worth a shot to ask the seller to do something like:
+In the way of negotiating, maybe it’s worth asking the seller to do something like:

 - Cover all or some of your closing costs